 - The remote controller lanyard is an optional accessory.
 You can choose whether to install it as required. - When holding the remote controller for a long time during flight operations, we recommend that you install the remote controller lanyard to effectively reduce the pressure on your hands.

-Steps
+■ Steps

-- 1. Clip the two metal clips on the lanyard to the narrow positions on both sides of the metal handle at the back of the controller. - 2.
-Open the metal button of the lanyard, bypass the lower hook at the bottom of the back of the controller, and then fasten the metal button. - 3.
-Wear the lanyard around your neck, as shown in the figure below, and adjust it to a suitable length.
+- 1. Clip the two metal clips on the lanyard to the hook at the controller. - 2.
+Wear the lanyard around your neck, and adjust it to a suitable length.